Menu

 Holds Annual Cultural Health Fair May 17

 Brooklyn, NY - Hospitals are compassionate places that provide culturally diverse health care and promote community well-being.
-That’s the message SUNY Downstate Medical Center’s University Hospital of Brooklyn is sending during National Hospital Week 2008.
+That’s the message SUNY Downstate Health Sciences University’s University Hospital at Downstate is sending during National Hospital Week 2008.
 As part of the celebration, University Hospital will host its Annual Cultural Health Fair on Saturday, May 17 from 11 am – 3 pm on Lenox Road between East 35th and East 37th Street.

 “We want people to understand hospitals are all about culturally diverse health care and healing,” says Maria Yomtov, RN, MSN, CDE, director of the Center for Community Health Promotion and Wellness.
 “Our focus is very positive.
 Doctors, nurses and staff have one mission and that’s to help people of all cultures get the best care possible.”